-(Change in export quotas){i,j} = (Export quotas)i/(Export quotas)i and change in market extension defined as:
+$(Change\ in\ export\ quotas){i,j} = (Export\ quotas){j}/(Export\ quotas){i}$ and change in market extension defined as:

-(Change in market extension){i,j} = (Market extension)j/(Market extension)i
+(Change in market extension)i,j = (Market extension)i/(Market extension)i

 Initial correlation table

 Correlation between all exogenous variables and factors on the one hand and these two measures of export orientation on the other are given in Table A6.9.
 This initial correlation table is used to identify variables/factors with a low correlation to both measures of export orientation.
 As can be clearly seen from the table, the general picture of low correlation coefficients is the same as found when performing the factor analyses described in Chapter 7 and Appendix 5.